yoyoberenguer/MultimediaVideo/README.md

 ** Note

-To run the code multimedia.py you will need to install the follwing libraries :
+To run the code multimedia.py you will need to install the follwing libraries : numpy, pygame and opencv-python
-    - numpy
-    - pygame
-    - opencv-python

 Furthermore, the code requires the Assets directory to be at the same location than the python file multimedia.py